Supplies

 Journals: There are many fine paper journals available.
 Choose one suitable for your color medium and one you like.
 Each of us has individual preferences for sizes, shapes and orientation (landscape vs. portrait) that we feel comfortable with.
 4x6 inches or larger work best.
 A journal that lays open flat is a good idea.

-• Watercolor is usually done on 140 lb. cold-pressed watercolor paper that won’t buckle and warp when wet.
+Watercolor is usually done on 140 lb. cold-pressed watercolor paper that minimizes buckling and warping when wet.

 Scrap pieces of your paper are a good idea so you can practice techniques before you draw or paint.
 I usually have at least 2-3 around.